open-wa/wa-automate-nodejs/README.md

 ## Refreshing QRCode

-In version v1.6.13^, sulla can refresh the QR code every 10 seconds (you can change the interval).
+In version v1.6.13^, you can now refresh the QR code every 10 seconds (you can change the interval).

 ```javascript
 create('session',{